What is Paradox Live?

 There is a manga adaptation (Paradox Live Stage Battle COMIC), that covers the events of Stage Battle; a one-cour anime, Paradox Live the Animation, released in the Fall 2023 season that loosely follows the events of Stage Battle; and a stageplay (Paradox Live on Stage) that also somewhat-loosely covers the events of Stage Battle.
 All of these adaptations are incomplete adaptations even of Stage Battle, and so you really need to follow the drama tracks if you want to understand what's going on!

-There have been at least one seiyuu concert every year since 2021 -- Dope Show 2021, Dope Show 2022, Dope Show 2023, Dope Show 2024, the 2 Man Show series in late 2024 (four sequential concerts featuring two groups apiece), and Dope Space in 2025.
+There have been at least one seiyuu concert every year since 2021 -- Dope Show 2021, Dope Show 2022, Dope Show 2023, Dope Show 2024, the 2 Man Show series in late 2024 (four sequential concerts featuring two groups apiece), and Dope Space and Dope Box in 2025.

 Furthermore, they often do livestreams with seiyuu and staff to make major announcements (e.g.: voting round results).